How-To Guide / Roofing

 ~8 hrs/wk

-Time saved on manual follow-up & lead admin
+Time saved on manual follow-up and lead admin.

 ~$15,000/mo